VoxelPrismatic/ti-connect-tokens/8XP.md

 **Notice:** Do not write `0001` for `▶DMS` all the time, TI-Connect checks if the `01` token is valid *first*, and if it is valid, writes `▶DMS`.
 For example: Writing `0102` in the hex editor will put `▶DMS▶Dec` in the TI Editor.
 Aditionally, you will see a couple bytes at `0x00000046` and `0x00000048`, the former is the total byte count and the latter is the program token count.
-The difference between the two will end up being the checksum, but I don't know how to calculate that yet.
+The difference between the two will end up at the end of the file and is the the checksum, but I don't know how to calculate that yet.

 **Notice:** Several tokens will change their name if you change the language.
 Please choose `English` as your language on when available if you want to verify this table.